-While it is convenient to go with whatever modem your internet provider sends you, if you are particular about your internet connection and you want to put in the research to find the right modem for you, you will certainly have more choice if you buy your modem upfront from a retailer.
+While it is convenient to go with whatever modem your provider sends you, if you’re particular about your internet connection and you want to put in the research to find the right modem for you, you will certainly have more choice if you buy your modem upfront from a retailer.

 When you’re comparing internet providers, it’s definitely worth looking into both options of plans if available.
 It’s all about weighing up those costs and what will work best for you.

 8. Compare internet plans